Unified Inference on Moment Restrictions with Nuisance Parameters: Introduction

+An important special case of Example \ref{exam:LST.prob} is testing for heterogeneous treatment effects.
+We follow \citet{ding2016randomization} and \citet{chung2021permutation} and consider a randomized experiment model.
+Let $Y$ denote the observable outcome of interest, and $D$ denote the binary treatment variable.
+If an individual is randomly assigned to the treatment group and receives treatment, then $D=1$; otherwise, the individual is randomly assigned to the control group and does not receive treatment, with $D=0$.
+Suppose that $Y(1)$ is the potential outcome of an individual if treated, and $Y(0)$ is the potential outcome if not treated.
+The treatment effect is constant if $Y(1)-Y(0)=\theta$ almost surely for some fixed constant $\theta$; otherwise, the treatment effect is said to be heterogeneous.
+The null hypothesis of constant treatment effect is

+Hypothesis \eqref{eq: HTE} is a more restrictive sharp null and is usually not directly testable.
+A necessary and weaker condition of this sharp null hypothesis, which is considered by \citet{ding2016randomization} and \citet{chung2021permutation}, is

+where $F$ and $G$ are the CDFs of $Y(1)$ and $Y(0)$, respectively.
+Clearly, this condition can be incorporated into \eqref{eq: LST}. \end{exam}

-For independent interests, the paper discusses testing transformations on two CDFs and on multiple CDFs in two separate sections.
-Section \ref{sec:Parametric Transformations} provides the framework and develops theoretical results for testing general parametric transformations in the context of two samples.
-Section \ref{sec:multiple CDFs} generalizes the results to transformations on multiple samples.
-Section \ref{sec:simulation} provides simulation evidence to show the performance of the test on finite samples.
-In Section \ref{sec:application}, we apply the proposed test in the analysis of age distributions.
+\textbf{{Organization of the Paper}:} Section \ref{sec:Parametric Transformations} introduces the framework and develops theoretical results for testing general moment restrictions in the presence of nuisance parameters.
+Section \ref{sec:Extension to Dependent Data} extends the results to dependent data.
+Section \ref{sec:simulation} provides Monte Carlo simulation evidence to show the performance of the test in finite samples.
 Section \ref{sec:conclusion} concludes the paper.
-All the mathematical proofs are collected in the appendix.
+Auxiliary lemmas, analyses and extensions of examples, all mathematical proofs, and additional simulation results are collected in the Online Supplementary Appendix.